V-Sekai/v-sekai-game/README.md

 V-Sekai is an open-source project that aims to bring social VR/VRSNS/metaverse components to the [Godot Engine](https://godotengine.org), including:

-- A generic multiplayer framework with VOIP support.
+- A generic multiplayer framework with VOIP support
-- Full VR integration with object interaction.
 - Tools for loading and generating arbitrary user-generated content from the Godot Engine.
-- Sandboxed WASM scripting environment.
+- Avatar support with inverse kinematics.

+## Pending work

 - Full-body avatar support with inverse kinematics.
+- Sandboxed WASM scripting environment..
+- Full VR integration with object interaction.

 ## How do I get it?